hews/gal-practice-lesson/README.md

      */

     // 1.
 Print each of the following ideas to standard out, in the form
-    //     of, "Hmmm, what do you think about (idea)?
+    //     of, "Hmmm, how about (idea)?
 Would that work?" let ideas = [
       "a mayonnaise atelier",
       "bespoke scrimshaw chew-toys",